djalmaaraujo/react-snake-game/README.md

 This is an experiment project that combines React, TypeScript and TailwindCSS.

-## Essential do have in this project
+## Essential to have in this project

 - React 18 or later.
 - Functional components and hooks.
-- Unit tests
+- Unit tests.
 - Keyboard controls.
-- No usage of A.I
+- No usage of A.I.

 ## Nice‑to‑Have